crbulakites/hum/README.md

 An Explanation of the Hum Music Notation Language:
 --------------------------------------------------
 Hum files are regular and procedural in nature.
 They consist of a series of sentences separated by the "." character.
 Each sentence consists of two clauses separated by the ":" character.
 The first clause is the command, and the second clause is the value.
-I haven't implemented hardly any error handling yet, so you don't have exactly one ":" for every "."--or you use an unknown command or value pattern--it's very possible that the program will crash or produce strange output.
+I haven't implemented hardly any error handling yet, so if you don't have exactly one ":" for every "."––or you use an unknown command or value pattern––it's very possible that the program will crash or produce unexpected output.